liam2/liam2/doc/usersguide/source/knownissues.rst

 Specifically, it is implemented for sum and gini, but not for other aggregate functions (count, avg, min, max, std, median and percentile).
 This situation needs to be changed, but I am unsure in which
-way: implementing it for all aggregate functions or not contextutal filter for any aggregate function (or any function at all)?
+way: either implement it for all aggregate functions or disallow/ignore the contextual filter for all aggregate functions (or even all functions)?

 While this features feels natural for new, align and logit_regr, it feels out of place for aggregate functions because it means we work at both